 Entry requirements in Scotland

-Courses at Scottish universities and colleges, starting in 2020, have two sets of entry requirements: standard and minimum.
+Courses at Scottish universities and colleges have two sets of entry requirements: standard and minimum.

 Both reflect the grades you normally need to achieve by the time you start at the university or college.
 However, the minimum entry requirements only apply if you are considered to be a ‘widening access’ student.